telerik/xaml-docs/controls/radganttview/styles-and-templates/overview.md

 # GanttView Styles

-__RadGanttView__ supports styling only with Implicit Styles.
 You can check how to set a theme to the control in [this topic]({%slug radganttview-styles-and-templates-setting-theme%}).
 Using implicit styles makes it much easier to customize different parts of the control.

 >Before proceeding, check the {% if site.site_name == 'Silverlight' %}[Implicit Style]({%slug styling-apperance-implicit-styles-overview%}){% endif %}{% if site.site_name == 'WPF' %}[Implicit Style]({%slug styling-apperance-implicit-styles-overview%}){% endif %} article.